Esri/arcgis-experience-builder-sdk-resources/samples/widgets/jquery/README.md

-# Use a Third-Party Library: jQuery
+# Use a third-party library: jQuery

 The `jimu` libraries that come with Experience Builder can be used to include a variety of functionality into your widget.
 In addition to this functionality, third-party libraries can be included and used within a custom Experience Builder widget.
 This sample demonstrates how to configure Experience Builder to load a third-party library (jQuery) via the *manifest.json* `dependency` property and use it within a custom Experience Builder widget.

 ## How to use the sample

-Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and paste the folder contents in the client/your-extensions/widgets folder of your Experience Builder installation.
+Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `samples/widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.

 ## How it works